-THE scene of death is clos'd, the mournful strains Dissolve in dying languor on the ear; Yet PITY weeps, yet SYMPATHY complains, And dumb SUSPENSE awaits o'erwhelm'd with fear.
+THE scene of death is clos'd, the mournful strains Dissolve in dying languor on the ear: Yet Pitt weeps, yet Sympathy complains, And dumb Suspense awaits o'erwhelm'd with fear.

-But the sad Muses, with prophetic eye, At once the future and the past explore, Their harps Oblivion's influence can defy, And waft the spirit to th' eternal shore.
+But the sad Muses with prophetic eye

+At once the future and the past explore,

+Their harps oblivion's influence can defy,

+And wast the spirit to th' eternal shore.

 Then, O PALEMON! if thy shade can hear

-The voice of FRIENDSHIP still lament thy doom,
+The voice of FRIENDSHIP still lament thy doom;

 Yet to the sad oblations bend thine ear,

 That rise in vocal incense o'er thy tomb.

-In vain, alas! the gentle Maid shall weep, While secret anguish nips her vital bloom; O'er her soft frame shall stern diseases creep, And give the lovely victim to the tomb.
+In vain, alas! the gentle Maid shall weep,

+While secret anguish nips her vital bloom;

+O'er her soft frame shall stern diseases creep,

+And give the lovely victim to the tomb.

-Relentless Phrenzy shall the Father sting, Untaught in Virtus's school distress to bear; Severe Remorse his tortur'd soul shall wring, 'Tis his to groan and perish in despair.
-Ye lost companions of distress, adieu!
+Relentless phrenzy shall the Father sting, Untaught in Viritue's school distress to bear; Severe remorse his tortur'd soul shall wring, 'Tis his to groan and perish in despair.

+Ye lost Companions of distress, adieu!

 Your toils and pains and dangers are no more!

-The tempest now shall howl unheard by you, While ocean smites in vain the trembling shore.
+The tempest now shall howl unheard by you,

+While ocean smites in vain the trembling shore.

-On you the blast, surcharg'd with rain and snow, In winter's dismal nights no more shall beat; Unfelt by you the vertic sun may glow, And scorch the panting earth with baneful heat.
+On you the blast, surcharg'd with rain and snow, In winter's dismal nights no more shall beat: Unfelt by you the vertic sun may glow, And scorch the panting earth with baneful heat.

-And scorch the panting earth with baneful heat No more the joyful Maid, the sprightly strain
+No more the joyful Maid, the sprightly strain

-Shall wake the dance, to give you welcome home; Nor hopeless Love impart undying pain, When far from scenes of social joy you roam.
+Shall wake the dance to give you welcome home;

+Nor hopeless Love impart undying pain,

+When far from scenes of social iov you roam.

-No more on yon wide watery waste you stray, While hunger and disease your life consume, While parching thirst, that burns without allay, Forbids the blasted rose of health to bloom.
+No more on you wide wat'ry waste you stray, While hunger and disease your life consume,

+While parching thirst, that burns without allay, Forbids the blasted rose of health to bloom.

-No more you feel Contagion's mortal breath That taints the realms with misery severe; No more behold pale Famine, scattering death, With cruel ravage desolate the year.
+No more you feel Contagion's mortal breath,

+That taints the realms with misery severe:

+No more behold pale Famine, scattering death,

+With cruel rawage desolate the year.

-The thundering drum, the trumpet's swelling strain,
+The thundering drum, the trumpet's swelling strain, Unheard shall form the long embattled line:

-Unheard shall form the long embattled line; Unheard, the deep foundations of the main Shall tremble when the hostile squadrons joinSince grief, fatigue, and hazards still molest
+Unheard, the deep foundations of the main Shall tremble when the hostile squadrons join.

+Since grief, fatigue and hazards still molest

-The wandering vassal of the faithless deep,
+The wandering vassals of the faithless deep,

 O! happier now escap'd to endless rest,

 Than we who still survive to wake and weep.

-What the 'ne funeral pomp, no borrow'd tear, Your hour of death to gazing crowds shall tell; Nor weeping friends attend your sable bier, Who sadly listen to the passing bell.
+What the 'ne funeral pomp, no borrow'd tear,

+Your hour of death to gazing crouds shall tell;

+Nor weeping friends attend your sable bier,

+Who sadly listen to the passing bell.

 The tutor'd sigh, the vain parade of woe,

 No real anguish to the soul impart;

 And oft, alas! the tear that friends bestow,

 Belies the latent feelings of the heart.

-What tho' no sculptur'd pile your name displays, Like those who perish in their country's cause; What tho' no epic Muse in living lays Records your dreadful daring with applause;
+What the 'no sculptur'd pile your name displays, Like these who perish in their country's cause; What the 'no epic Muse in living lays

+Records your dreadful daring with applause:

-Full oft the flattering marble bids renown
+Full oft the flattering marble bids renown,

 With blazon'd trophies deck the spotted name;

-And oft, too oft, the venal Muses crown
+And oft, too oft, the venal muses crown

-The slaves of vice with never-dying fame.
+The slaves of vice with never-dying same.

-Yet shall Remembrance from Oblivion's veil Relieve your scene, and sigh with grief sincere, And soft Compassion at your tragic tale In silent tribute pay her kindred tear.
+Yet shall REMEMBRANCE from OBLIVION'S veil

+Relieve your scene, and sigh with grief sincere;

+And soft COMPASSION at your tragic tale

+In silent tribute pay her kindred tear.